Greblips/rsschool-cv/cv.md

 4. I learned HTML and CSS on youtube channel and books.
 5. I have an pre-intermediate level in English.
 6. Education :College of Information Technology and Automated Systems(programmer)
-7. Skills: MS Office, Photoshop, Corel Draw, Pascal, HTML, CSS
+7. OTHER Skills: MS Office, Photoshop, Corel Draw, Pascal